 AlwaysQuoteIdentifiers If true then in database dialect 3 SQL identifiers are always delimited by double quotes.
 If false, then they are only delimited if the identifier is a reserved word, contains lower case or special characters.
 CaseSensitiveObjectNames If false (default) then ObjectNames (see ExtractObject method below) are converted to upper case before matching against metadata object names, unless the objectname is delimited by double quotes, in which case, the double quotes are removed and the remaining string is used (unmodified) to match against the metadata object name.
 If true then the ObjectName is used as is without modification and matched against the metadata object name.
 No attempt is made to remove double quotes.
-ShowSystem Exists for historical reasons only.
-Has no effect.
-Do not use.
+IncludeMetaDataComments If true (default) then metadata comments are included in DDL.
+ShowSystem Used when extracting comments or using the ListObjectNames method.
+If true then comments include those on system objects and the object names include system objects.